Changing the incompetent dad narrative

 Yes I know we’ve just had one massive trial of working differently (which has largely proved that trusting employees to work from home yields positive results).
 But some bosses need to hear the word ‘trial’ to feel comfortable.
 So talk about giving your suggested way of working a go for 12 weeks and then reviewing it.

-Huge thanks in advance and best of luck with your pitch to break free from the old ways.
+Best of luck with your pitch to break free from the old ways.